SvenLieber/website/content/en/post/cordi-2025/index.md

 ![Barriers for FAIR Research Data Management from which two relate to AI](cordi-2025/2025-08-27_cordi_ai-session.jpg)

-Ontologie etc is the ground truth to make Ai creative

 Other AI-related talks and posters at the conference focussed on different aspects to annotate machine learning models.